 Seven detector cells of different sizes, polishing methods and wrapping foil types were measured.
 The larger the area of the cell is, the less p.e. are detected, and the results of same size cells varied greatly because of the polishing methods.
-As shown in the table that the ESR foil performs better than the TYVEK reflective foil.

-The detection efficiency of $30\times30\times3$ mm3 and $50\times50\times3$ mm3 were measured by the cosmic ray test.
-The detection efficiency of $30\times30\times3$ mm3 and $50\times50\times3$ mm3 cells are 99%, 98.2%, respectively.
-According the cosmic-ray test result, the detection efficiency of $30\times30\times2$ mm3 with \$13360-025PE MPPC also can reach to 98%.
+The detection efficiency of $30 \times 30 \times 3$ mm3 and $50 \times 50 \times 3$ mm3 were measured by the cosmic ray test.
+The detection efficiency of $30 \times 30 \times 3$ mm3 and $50 \times 50 \times 3$ mm3 cells are 99%, 98.2%, respectively.
+According the cosmic-ray test result, the detection efficiency of $30 \times 30 \times 2$ mm3 with S13360-025PE MPPC also can reach to 98%.

-Several size plastic scintillator detector cells of AHCAL were tested.
-The response uniformity, cosmic-ray responses and detection efficiency of detector cells were measured.
-The good response uniformity and high detection efficiency results show that scintillator detector cells are acceptable for AHCAL.
-The size of $30\times30\times3\text{mm}^3$ detector cell is the baseline of AHCAL and more optimization of the detector cell size will be done by the simulation and experiment.
+The good response uniformity and high detection efficiency results indicate that scintillator detector cells are acceptable for AHCAL.
+The size of $30 \times 30 \times 30m^3$ detector cell is the baseline of AHCAL and more optimization of the detector cell size will be done by the simulation and experiment.

-5.3.3.3 NDL EQR-SiPM for CEPC AHCAL
+4.3.3.3 Development of SiPM

-Now, several kind SiPM was developed such as Hamamatsu MPPC, First Sensor SiPM and NDL EQR-SiPM, they have been introduced in scintillator ECAL.
-The SiPM with epitaxial quenching resistors (EQR SiPM) is one of the main SiPM technologies now under development.
-This kind SiPM was developed in China.
-As shown in Figure 5.43, each APD cell (pixel) forms a high electric field, composing an enriched region between N-type epitaxial silicon substrate and P++ cap layer, and it employs the un-depleted region in the epitaxial silicon layer below P/N junction as the quenching resistor.
-Compared to conventional SiPM configurations that employ poly-silicon quenching resistors on the device surface, it is easier to achieve high density and small micro APD cells, thus obtaining a small junction capacitor; it is also easy to realize low resistance for the quenching resistors, simply based on the resistivity of the epitaxial layer and the geometrical scale.
-As a result, a low RC time constant of the pixel, or a short recovery time and fast counting rate for the EQR SiPM, can be expected.
-In addition, thanks to the high geometrical fill factor of the EQR SiPM with a high density of micro APD cells, both wide dynamic range and adequate PDE can be realized at the same time, which satisfactorily resolves the conflict between dynamic range and PDE existing in most commercial SiPMs with poly-silicon stripes as quenching resistors.
+Several kinds of SiPM were developed by Hamamatsu and other company, they have been used for scintillator ECAL.
+The SiPM with epitaxial quenching resistors (EQR SiPM) is one of the main SiPM technologies under development in China.
+As shown in Figure 4.43, each APD cell (pixel) forms a high electric field, composing an enriched region between N-type epitaxial silicon substrate and P++ cap layer, and it employs the un-depleted region in the epitaxial silicon layer below P/N junction as the quenching resistor.
+Compared to conventional SiPM configurations that employ poly-silicon quenching resistors on the device surface, it is easier to achieve high density and small micro APD cells, thus obtaining a small junction capacitor; It's expected to have short recovery time and high couting rate for EQR SiPM.